W. B. Yeats

 Yeats and his patroness Lady Gregory < https://www.britannica.com/biography/Augusta-Lady-Gregory> founded an Irish literary movement and a national theatre, the Abbey Theatre in Dublin: https://www.abbeytheatre.ie/about/history/.
 Yeats himself was a prolific playwright.
 His plays, and those by other Irish dramatists, including John Millington Synge and Sean O’Casey, were first performed at the Abbey Theatre in Dublin.
 The Abbey was famous for the turbulent responses which the political plays often provoked from the audience.
 Although Yeats composed poems very slowly, often writing only a few lines in a day, he published fourteen substantial volumes of poetry over the course of his long life.
 They are based on a complex network of personal experiences and political and spiritual ideas and ideals.
 If you would like to explore Yeats’s work further, I recommend A. Norman Jeffares edition, W. B. Yeats: Selected Poetry (London: Macmillan, 1962).

 Yeats composed “A Prayer for My Daughter” a few weeks after the birth of his first child, Anne Butler Yeats, on 24 February 1919.
 The setting is Yeats’s estate of Thoor Ballylee, near Coole in Sligo.
 The estate and family home, which Yeats purchased in 1917 shortly before his marriage to Georgina Hyde-Lees, consisted of a cottage, a mill, and a renovated Norman tower (i.e. from the 1100s).
-(The tower figures in many of Yeats’s poems and you might like to include a visit to it in your tour of Ireland.)
+(The Tower figures in many of Yeats’s poems; you might like to visit if you go to Ireland.)

 Yeats subscribed to a complex philosophy and spirituality, which was never static, but evolved and changed throughout his life.
 One aspect of his system was a sense of history as progressing through cycles, each of about two thousand years.
 Following the cataclysm of the World War I, Yeats anticipated with dread the end of the Christian era, when he felt that violent and destructive forces would create an anti-civilisation.
 (Let’s hope that this premonition isn’t playing out now, in climate change and the many conflicts and disasters of the twenty-first century.)